romanpunia/asx/README.md

 This will produce a binary and shared libraries.
 Amount of shared libraries produced will depend on import statements inside your script.
 For example, you won't be needing an OpenAL shared library if you don't use **audio**.

 AngelScript VM will be configured according to your ASX setup.
-For example, if you use JIT then built binary will use it.
 Your AngelScript source code will be compiled to platform-independant bytecode.
 This bytecode will then be hex-encoded and embedded into your binary as executable text.

 Generated output will not embed any resources requested by runtime such as images, files, audio and other resources.
-You will have to add (and optionally pack) them manually as in usual C++ project. **Important note for Windows platform**: by default ASX is built as console application, so the console it self spawns automatically whenever intended by app or not, however output binary is built using subsystem windows, meaning no console without explicit request, this may cause unintended behaviour if you don't use **console::show()** method.
+You will have to add (and optionally pack) them manually as in usual C++ project.

 ## Performance
 Currently, the main issue is initialization time.
 About 40ms (app-mode) or 210ms (game-mode) of time is taken by initialization that does not include script source code compilation or execution.
 However it does not mean this time will grow as dramatically as Node.js initialization time when loading many CommonJS modules.